 For more information about workshops that are tailored to your organisation, please email firstname.lastname@example.org.

-This workshop examines the building blocks of cultural competence.
+This workshop will examine the building blocks of cultural competence.
 The understanding that multiple ways of being, knowing, and doing exist has given rise to the immediate need for cultural competence to be embedded into the work we do.

-In the university context staff and students continue to experience different forms of racism, which needs to be addressed in order to build safe and supportive environments and increase diversity.
-In order to understand racism and to continue the development of our cultural competence capabilities we need to understand more about the connections between power, privilege and racism.
+Racism continues to be experienced in different forms in Australia.
+This needs to be addressed to build safe and supportive environments and increase diversity.
+In order to understand racism and to continue the development of our cultural competence capabilities, we need to understand more about the connections between racism, privilege and oppression.

 This workshop will help participants understand more about racism, privilege and oppression.
 Sessions will also focus on how the racist narrative in Australia has developed and is experienced.
 The workshop will also explore ways to address racism.